Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: INTRODUCTION

 \subsection{Related works}

-Fuel-constrained vehicle routing problem of UAVs has been an area of considerable research.
-Several studies have investigated the routing of multiple fuel-constrained UAVs with recharging on fixed depots.
-Levy et al. \cite{levy2014heuristics} investigated this routing of multiple fuel-constrained UAVs with fixed recharging depots using variable neighborhood descent (VND) and variable neighborhood search (VNS) heuristics to find feasible solutions for large instances.
-Similarly, Sundar et al. \cite{sundar2016formulations} developed a mixed-integer linear programming model (MILP) that can be solved using an off-the-shelf MILP solver.
-Instead of fixed depot, Maini et al. \cite{maini2015cooperation} addressed cooperative routing of a single UAV-UGV system, with the UGV serving as a mobile charging point for the UAV on a road.
-Unlike previous studies, the authors developed a greedy heuristic method to find the rendezvous locations of recharging along the UGV route.
-Manyam et al. \cite{manyam2019cooperative} investigated the cooperative routing problem of a team comprising a UAV and UGV subject to communication constraints.
-They formulated the problem as a mixed-integer linear program (MILP) and developed a branch-and-cut algorithm to solve the problem optimally.
+Fuel constrained UAV routing has drawn significant research attention, with numerous studies focusing on routes involving multiple UAVs recharging at fixed depots.
+For instance, Levy et al. \cite{levy2014heuristics} used variable neighborhood descent (VND) and search heuristics (VNS) to discover viable solutions for large-scale scenarios.
+Sundar et al. \cite{sundar2016formulations} devised a mixed-integer linear programming (MILP) model solvable with readily available MILP solvers.
+Conversely, Maini et al.\cite{maini2015cooperation} considered a UAV-UGV system where the UGV acted as a moving recharging station for the UAV and they devised a greedy heuristic to identify UAV recharging points along the UGV's route.
+Manyam et al. \cite{manyam2019cooperative} explored the cooperative routing problem of a UAV-UGV team, accounting for communication constraints.
+They modeled the issue as an MILP and introduced a branch-and-cut algorithm for optimal problem-solving.